thednp/navbar/README.md

 # Navbar.js Highlights
 * Mobile First Design
 * Accessibility Focus
-* ES6+ sources and powerful build tools
+* ES6+ sources with TypeScript definitions and powerful build tools
 * SCSS sources with powerful mixins and advanced inheritance and automation functionality
 * very light footprint, `5kb` in size when minified
 * 3 sets of positions top (main), left or right